racket/racket/racket/src/native-libs/README.txt

  gtk+-2.24.24

-See "../mac/README.txt" for information about an additional library on Mac OS X.
+See "../mac/README.txt" for information about an additional library on Mac OS.

 Preliminiaries
 --------------

-For Windows (cross-compile from Mac OS X or Linux):
+For Windows (cross-compile from Mac OS or Linux):

 The build scripts assume a MinGW cross compiler installed in "/usr/mw32" (for 32-bit builds) and "/usr/mw64" (for 64-bit builds).